-While Buffalo Wild Wings (NAS: BWLD) missed estimates last quarter, investors hope that it will bounce back and outpace Wall Street expectations this quarter.
-The company will unveil its latest earnings Wednesday.
+After beating estimates last quarter by $0.06, Buffalo Wild Wings (NAS: BWLD) has set the standard for itself.
+The company will unveil its latest earnings on Tuesday.
 Buffalo Wild Wings is an owner, operator, and franchiser of restaurants.

 What analysts say:

-Revenue Forecasts: On average, analysts predict $190.3 million in revenue this quarter.
-That would represent a rise of 25.7% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $251.2 million in revenue this quarter.
+That would represent a rise of 37.9% from the year-ago quarter.

-Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.58 per share.
-Estimates range from $0.51 to $0.66.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.95 per share.
+Estimates range from $0.89 to $1.04.

 What our community says:

-Buffalo Wild Wings' profit has risen year over year by an average of 25.7% over the past five quarters.
+Buffalo Wild Wings' profit has risen year-over-year by an average of 30.9% over the past five quarters.

 Now let's look at how efficient management is at running the business.
 Traditionally, margins represent the efficiency with which companies capture portions of sales dollars.
 The following table shows gross, operating, and net margins over the past four quarters.